 Processes of change shape our society at a pace that our world has never experienced before.
 Therefore, anyone who wants to actively shape the social change of tomorrow must already recognize today what is at stake, what could happen, and what will happen.
 At Mentora Gymnasium, we are of the opinion that the best academic preparation for this social shaping is a basic understanding of scientific, technical, and social contexts as well as an awareness of the great importance of STEM topics.

 The STEM subjects mathematics, physics, chemistry, biology, and computer science are accordingly an integral part of the timetable at our secondary school and are taught in depth from year 7 in subject-related and interdisciplinary teaching content, including regular project work.

 In modern classrooms, we strengthen the experimental and independent work of our students.
 In this way, we not only promote interest in and enjoyment of the STEM subjects, but also the approach to mathematical and scientific phenomena and issues and, in connection with aesthetic ways of thinking, their artistic representation.
 STEM-based education, therefore, aims to meet everyday problems with innovation, creative and critical thinking, and effective communication.

 Girls and STEM

-At the secondary level II, the basic course in social sciences offers e.g. the study of social and political phenomena - at local, state, national and international levels.
-As a result, our students gain an understanding of the institutions, practices and relationships that make up the social life in our society as well as in international contexts.
+The international orientation in our interdisciplinary school program accordingly emphasizes the unity and interdependence of human society, the development of self-confidence, and the appreciation of cultural diversity.
+International orientation is our answer to the requirements of sustainable development of the world society.
+At secondary level II, the basic course in social sciences offers e.g. the study of social and political phenomena - at local, state, national, and international levels.
+As a result, our students gain an understanding of the institutions, practices, and relationships that make up social life in our society as well as in international contexts.